FarisDelija/vinculum-odoo/qr_code_odoo/README.md

    - Make sure "Apps" filter is set to show all apps

 5. **Install the Module**:
-   - Search for "Vinculum" in the Apps menu
+   - Search for "Vinc" in the Apps menu
    - Click Install
    - Follow the on-screen prompts

 6. **Activate License** (if applicable):
    - After installation, you may need to activate your license key
-   - Check Settings → Vinculum License (if license validation is enabled)
+   - Check Settings → Vinc License (if license validation is enabled)

 ### First-Time Setup

 1. **Create Your First Card**:
-   - Navigate to Vinculum → Cards
+   - Navigate to Vinc → Cards
    - Click "Create"
    - Fill in basic information:
      - Name, title, company